 - John Darley, Warren Professor of Psychology, Princeton University

-- Neil Gunningham, Professor, School of Resources, Environment and Society/RegNet Program, Australian National University
+- Neil Gunningham (The site is no longer available), Professor, School of Resources, Environment and Society/RegNet Program, Australian National University

 - Stephen Holmes, Walter E. Meyer Professor of Law, New York University, Faculty Advisor Centre on Law and Security

-- Luc Huyse, Emeritus Professor of Sociology and Sociology of Law, Catholic University of Leuven
+- Luc Huyse (The site is no longer available), Emeritus Professor of Sociology and Sociology of Law, Catholic University of Leuven

 - Nicola Lacey, Professor of Criminal Law and Legal Theory, London School of Economics